Songhai people: Gao Empire and Gao-Saney

-Rule of the Mali Empire
+Under Mali Empire

-Towards the end of the 13th century Gao lost its independence and became part of the expanding Mali Empire.
+Towards the end of the 13th century, Gao lost its independence and became part of the expanding Mali Empire.

 According to the Tarikh al-Sudan, the cities of Gao and Timbuktu submitted to Musa's rule as he traveled through on his return to Mali.
 According to one account given by Ibn Khaldun, Musa's general Saghmanja conquered Gao.
 The other account claims that Gao had been conquered during the reign of Mansa Sakura.
 Both of these accounts may be true, as Mali's control of Gao may have been weak, requiring powerful mansas to reassert their authority periodically.

 Both chronicles provide details on Ali Kulun (or Ali Golom) the founder of the Sunni dynasty.
 He revolted against the hegemony of the Mali Empire.
 A date is not given in the chronicles but the comment in the Tarikh al-fattash that the fifth ruler was in power at time when Mansa Musa made his pilgrimage suggests that Ali Kulun reigned around the end of the 14th century.

 Both chronicles associate Ali Kulun (or Ali Golom) with the Mali court.
 The Tarikh al-Sudan relates that his father was Za Yasoboy, and as a son of a subordinate ruler of the Mali Empire, he had to serve the sultan of Mali.

 The chronicles do not specify where the early rulers lived.
 As there is evidence that Gao remained under Mali control until the early fifteenth century, it is probably that the early Sunni rulers controlled a region to the south, with the town of Kukiya possibly serving as their capital.
 As the economic strength of Mali Empire relied on controlling routes across the Sahara, it would not have been necessary to control the area to the south of Gao.

 Al-Sadi, the author of the Tarikh al-Sudan uses the word Sunni or Sonni for the name of the dynasty while the Tarikh al-fattash uses the forms chi and si'i.
 The word may have a Malinke origin meaning "a subordinate or confidant of the ruler".

 Under the rule of Sunni Sulayman, the Songhai captured the Mema region to the west of Lake Débo.